Ken Kirkey, Chief Partnership Officer, All Home

 What is Interim Housing?

-Interim housing should not be the end goal or the only solution for people who are unhoused.
+Interim housing is not the end goal or the only solution for people who are unhoused.
 But in a region with more than 35,000 unhoused individuals, where deeply affordable housing is scarce and building more is costly and slow, the streets should not be the waiting room for a permanent home.
 Furthermore, providing an interim place for people to stabilize can lead them back to being housed.
 This could be through reunification with family or even back to conventional housing, potentially reducing the overall number of permanent supportive housing units (that’s permanent, deeply affordable housing that includes supportive services and case management) the Bay Area needs to build.

 Interim housing can provide our neighbors with some dignity through a private room in a secure, clean, and attractive environment with direct access to services (housing navigation support, employment services, mental and behavioral health counseling, etc).
 Although there are many variations of how it can appear, interim housing communities generally share the following characteristics: